Joletaxi19/thesis-desi-cmb-fli/docs/data_access.md

-# Data placeholders
+# Data access plan

-No external datasets ship with this repository.
-Create your own data layout once you begin implementing the analysis.
-A common pattern is:
+No survey products are distributed with this repository.
+As the analysis is implemented, acquisition steps should be documented for each dataset:

+- **DESI galaxies** – tracer selections, release versions, and any preprocessing scripts (masking, depth cuts, random catalogs).
+- **Planck PR4 CMB lensing** – download endpoints, filtering steps, and conversion to the internal map format.
+- **ACT DR6+ CMB lensing** – access requirements and calibration steps required for cross-correlation with DESI.

+A recommended local layout is:

 ```
 data/
-|- raw/       # Original survey/catalogue files (not tracked in git)
+|- raw/       # Read-only copies of official DESI and CMB lensing products
-|- interim/   # Temporary or cached products
+|- interim/   # Cached or down-sampled intermediates for development work
-`- processed/ # Final data products used in results
+`- processed/ # Analysis-ready maps, masks, and summary statistics
 ```

-Document any download scripts, checksums, or storage requirements here so the future project remains reproducible.
+For reproducibility, checksums, licences, and any proprietary access constraints should accompany the acquisition instructions.